 Scene profile : Select a scene profile that suits your surveillance scenario.
 A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose.

-- Forensic : Suitable for surveillance purposes. - Indoor i: Suitable for indoor environments. - Outdoor : Suitable for outdoor environments. - Vivid : Useful for demonstration purposes. - Traffic overview : Suitable for vehicle traffic monitoring. - License plate : Suitable for capturing license plates.
+Forensic: Suitable for surveillance purposes.
+Indoor : Suitable for indoor environments.
+Outdoor : Suitable for outdoor environments.
+Vivid : Useful for demonstration purposes.
+Traffic overview : Suitable for vehicle traffic monitoring.
 Saturation: Use the slider to adjust the color intensity.
 You can, for example, get a grayscale image.